Doyen of India's IP rights bids goodbye

 Rudrappa, who is also a trustee of IDIA, said, “We have managed to touch the lives of some thirty thousand children.
 Not all of them go on to do law, but even learning English helps them.”

-Basheer's younger brother Nihas, who is a banking partner with top law firm, said, "He taught me that if you are riding a bike and you're not singing a song, then it's not worth riding."
+Basheer's younger brother Nihas, who is a banking partner with Wadia Ghandy & Co, a top law firm, described him as a "father figure" and said, "He taught me that if you are riding a bike and you're not singing a song, then it's not worth riding."